 Affiliate marketing is one of the most popular ways to monetize your website.
-It lets you both focus on the niche you're most passionate about and, unlike hanging some random AdSense banners around your site, promote the products you truly believe in.
+It allows much more control over your monetization than you would get with some random AdSense banner.
+Plus, with affiliate marketing, you can focus on the niche you're most passionate about as well as promote the products you truly believe in.

-And since affiliate marketing success depends hugely on SEO, today we'll look into how to blend your SEO and affiliate marketing strategies in the most efficient way, both when you:
+And since affiliate marketing success so heavily depends on SEO, today we'll look into blending SEO and affiliate marketing strategies in the most efficient way.

-In most cases, like with our own SEO PowerSuite affiliate program, you simply get a unique affiliate link to place it on your website.
-And when someone clicks your link and purchases SEO PowerSuite after that, you get your 33% affiliate commission.
+Let's take our own SEO PowerSuite affiliate program as an example.
+If you become our affiliate partner, we give you a unique affiliate link to place on your website.
+And when someone clicks on your link and purchases our software, you get a 33% affiliate commission.

-Sometimes you do that by simply recommending the product to your current audience (blog readers, social media followers or current customers).
-And sometimes you launch special activities to attract new audiences (like build a dedicated website and bring SEO and PPC traffic to it, organize online and offline training courses, etc.).
-But the idea always remains the same: you refer new clients to a partner's website and get paid for that.
+In most cases, it's up to you how to promote your partner's product.
+You can recommend the product to your existing audience via email, blog posts, or social media posts.
+Alternatively, you can attract new audiences on behalf of your partner, like building a dedicated website and bringing SEO and PPC traffic to it, organizing training courses, launching promotional sales, etc. But the idea always remains the same: affiliate marketers refer new clients to a partner's website and get paid for that.

 Or, as Google's John Mueller puts it in a Google Webmaster Hangouts session,

 Of course, affiliate sites can have a lot of really useful information on them and we like showing them in search.
 But, at the same time, we see a lot of affiliates who basically just copy and paste the feeds that they get and publish them on their website.
 It's not something where we say that an affiliate site is bad, we just see a lot of bad affiliate sites.
 And if you have affiliate links on a website, that's not going to be something that we would count against a website.